rkgtech/gigaspaces-sbp-jekyll/db2-delta-server.markdown

  ..........
  {%endhighlight%}

- To setup the asnclp session to replicate, execute the file {{demopub.asnclp}}
+ To setup the asnclp session to replicate, execute the file `demopub.asnclp`
 {%highlight java%}
  asnclp -f demopub.asnclp
 {%endhighlight%}